top of page

 • Preset Scrolling: Freely scroll up and down through GP-5 presets.

-• Real-time Visual Feedback: Quickly see which presets and effects are active at a glance, with the ability to engage with them directly via the their respective footswitches.
+• Real-time Visual Feedback: Quickly see which presets and effects are active at a glance.
+You can engage with them directly via their respective footswitches.

-• Dedicated Tuner Access: Having a switch that allows you to engage the GP-5 Tuner any time is such a great and underrated quality-of-life convenience.
+• Dedicated Tuner Access: Having a switch that allows you to engage the GP-5 Tuner anytime is a great and underrated quality-of-life convenience.

 Valeton GP-5 Tuner MIDI